ReactiveMongo/reactivemongo-site/index.md

 )
 {% endhighlight %}

+There is also a snapshot of the stable branch that compiles against Akka 2.3 (and both Scala 2.10/2.11):

+{% highlight scala %}
+resolvers += "Sonatype Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"

+libraryDependencies ++= Seq(
+  "org.reactivemongo" %% "reactivemongo" % "0.10.5.akka23-SNAPSHOT"
+)
+{% endhighlight %}

 Or if you want to be on the bleeding edge using snapshots:

 {% highlight scala %}
-resolvers += "Sonatype Snapshots" at "http://oss.sonatype.org/content/repositories/snapshots/"
+resolvers += "Sonatype Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"

 libraryDependencies ++= Seq(
   "org.reactivemongo" %% "reactivemongo" % "0.11.0-SNAPSHOT"